 Although the ultimate impact of the COVID-19 pandemic cannot be predicted, we remain focused on driving customer relationship growth by deploying superior products and services packaged with attractive pricing.
+In October 2021, we announced and implemented new Spectrum Mobile multi-line pricing designed to drive more mobile line sales per customer, and in turn, drive more broadband sales and the associated retention benefits.
 Further, we expect to continue to drive customer relationship growth through sales of bundled services and improving customer retention despite the expectation for continued losses of video and wireline voice customers.

 Our Spectrum Mobile service is offered to customers subscribing to our Internet service and runs on Verizon Communications Inc.'s ("Verizon") mobile network combined with Spectrum WiFi.
 We continue to explore ways to drive even more mobile traffic to our network.
-We intend to use Citizens Broadband Radio Service ("CBRS") Priority Access Licenses ("PALs") we purchased in 2020, along with unlicensed CBRS spectrum to build our own 5G mobile network which we plan to use in combination with our mobile virtual network operator ("MVNO") reseller agreement with Verizon and WiFi network to enhance the customer's experience and improve our cost structure.
+We intend to use Citizens Broadband Radio Service ("CBRS") Priority Access Licenses ("PALs") we purchased in 2020, along with unlicensed CBRS spectrum, to build our own 5G mobile network on our existing infrastructure in targeted geographies where there is high outdoor cellular traffic volume.
+This effort, in combination with our expanding WiFi network and continued 5G enhancements within the Verizon mobile virtual network operator ("MVNO") partnership agreement, should position our mobile product for continued customer experience and cost structure improvements.

 We believe Spectrum-branded mobile services will drive higher sales of our core products, create longer customer lives and increase profitability and cash flow over time.
 As a result of growth costs associated with our new mobile product line, we cannot be certain that we will be able to grow revenues or maintain our margins at recent historical rates.
-During the three months ended March 31, 2021 and 2020, our mobile product line increased revenues by \$492 million and \$258 million, respectively, reduced Adjusted EBITDA by approximately \$80 million and \$116 million, respectively, and reduced free cash flow by approximately \$184 million and \$260 million, respectively.
+During the three and nine months ended September 30, 2021, our mobile product line increased revenues by \$535 million and \$1.5 billion, respectively, reduced Adjusted EBITDA by approximately \$72 million and \$219 million, respectively, and reduced free cash flow by approximately \$145 million and \$606 million, respectively.
+During the three and nine months ended September 30, 2020, our mobile product line increased revenues by \$368 million and \$936 million, respectively, reduced Adjusted EBITDA by approximately \$88 million and \$307 million, respectively, and reduced free cash flow by approximately \$265 million and

+\$758 million, respectively.
 Primarily as a result of growth-related sales and marketing and other customer acquisition costs for mobile services, and depending on the pace of that growth, we expect mobile Adjusted EBITDA will continue to be negative.
 We also expect to continue to see negative free cash flow from the timing of device-related cash flows when we sell devices to customers pursuant to equipment installment plans and capital expenditures related to retail store and CBRS build-out.